 Before I get into the details of why Girl Scout Camp is so great and why you have nothing to worry about, I want to tell you that I am not a parent yet.
-But I am a camp counselor/craft director at a Girl Scout Camp and I see parents struggle with the decision of taking their daughter back home or giving her some freedom.
-Even my own mother, leader of our Girl Scout Troop when I was younger, struggled the same way as they did.
+But I have been the Director at multiple Girl Scout Camps in New York, and I see parents struggle with the decision of taking their child back home or giving them some freedom.
+Even my own mother, who was the leader of our Girl Scout Troop when I was younger, struggled the same way as they did.

-At the age of seven (for most camps) girls can go to overnight camps.
-Overnight camp enriches a young girl's mind and soul, giving her the freedom to do what she wants (with supervision of course).
-At the start of the week the counselors ask each girl what they want to do or accomplish and we try to make it happen in that week.
+At the age of seven, children can go to overnight camps.
+Overnight camp enriches a young child's mind and soul– Giving them the freedom to do what they want with supervision.
+At the start of the week, the counselors ask each camper what they want to do or accomplish and then they try to make it happen in that week!

-This is the reason why girls go to overnight camp the first week, and then convince their parents to let them go back each week.
-Rarely is a girl ever homesick because throughout the week we're doing activities that they love.
-And the home cooked, delicious meals are a plus.
+This is the reason why kids go to overnight camp the first week...
+And then try to convince their parents to let them go back each week for the remainder of the summer.
+Rarely is a camper ever homesick because, throughout the week, they're doing activities that they love while making new friends!
+(And the home cooked, delicious meals are a plus.)

 The Girl Scout Law

 As I said before, summers can be tough when you are still working but your child is out of school.
-Camp is the best thing for your daughter, but it's also good for you.
-If summer stresses you, then your daughter might notice and this could upset both of you.
-If you need a week when you know she's happy and having fun, then you might as well know she's safe as well.
+Camp is the best thing for your kid, but it's also good for you.
+If summer stresses you and conflicts with work, then your children are likely to notice this without you being aware.
+If you need a week where you know they're happy and having fun, then you might as well know they're safe!

-At camp, almost every counselor is trained in CPR and First Aid, and we have a nurse on hand with a walkie talkie at her side.
-A camp nurse is practically Superman, she stores and disperses prescribed medications and will give your daughter the medications she needs as long as it's approved by the parent.
-And every Girl Scout camp has the number for the hospital and fire department that can be to the camp as fast as possible, but that's in very, extremely rare circumstances.
+At camp, almost every counselor is trained in CPR and First Aid, and we have a nurse on hand with a walkie talkie at their side.
+A camp nurse is practically Superman– They store and disperse medications at notated time and will ensure all campers get the medications they require so long as its approved by the parent first.

 Girl Scout Camp Summed Up